 This can be a difficult issue.
 Believers want to show friendship, but we’re wary of seeming to condone the unbiblical aspects of a wedding ceremony in another religion.

 As a starting point in any decision-making process, we should pray for wisdom (James 1:5).
 What does God say in regards to whether or not you should attend the ceremony?

 In general, though, if a believer is invited to a marriage ceremony, he or she should feel free to attend.
-God instituted marriage, and, whether the couple is Hindu, Sikh, Catholic, or Buddhist, marriage is honorable in God’s eyes (Hebrews 13:4).
+God instituted marriage, and, whether the couple is Christian, Hindu, Sikh, Buddhist, atheist, or some other religion, marriage is honorable in God’s eyes (Hebrews 13:4).
 As long as the marriage is between a man and a woman, it is as God intended.
 Attending the ceremony is a matter of supporting the bride and/or groom; it’s not necessarily a stamp of approval on another faith.

 In some cultures, elements of paganism are part of the wedding ceremony.
 A traditional Bengali wedding, for example, includes prayers and offerings made to an idol.
 If attending a wedding requires a believer himself to perform a pagan ritual, then he should honor God rather than man (Acts 5:29).
 In most cases, however, a Christian can simply attend and not be involved in the sacrifices to false gods.
 There is also the possibility that others will interpret a Christian’s presence there as giving “approval” to what is taking place.
 Again, this is a situation that demands prayer and godly discernment.